open-traffic-generator/ixia-c/docs/hello-snappi.md

 ```

 <details>
-<summary><b>Expand</b> this section for details on an optional parameter <code>ext</code> which specifies <i>snappi extension</i> to be loaded.</summary><br/>
+<summary><b>Expand</b> This section provides the details on an optional parameter <code>ext</code> which specifies the <i>snappi extension</i> to be loaded.</summary><br/>

-If a traffic generator doesn't natively support [Open Traffic Generator API](https://github.com/open-traffic-generator/models), snappi can be extended to write a translation layer to bridge the gap.
-An example is [snappi extension for IxNetwork](https://pypi.org/project/snappi-ixnetwork/) which can be installed using `python -m pip install --upgrade snappi[ixnetwork]`.
+If a traffic generator does not natively support the  [Open Traffic Generator API](https://github.com/open-traffic-generator/models), snappi can be extended to write a translation layer to bridge the gap.
+For example, [snappi extension for IxNetwork](https://pypi.org/project/snappi-ixnetwork/).
+This can be installed by using `python -m pip install --upgrade snappi[ixnetwork]`.
 ```python
 import snappi
 # location here refers to HTTPS address of IxNetwork API Server